Keep your Christmas tree fresh, full, and beautifully green all season long with simple, proven tips that actually work!

 Spread the holiday cheer by donating your tree to local organizations in need.
 Animal shelters, wildlife sanctuaries, and community gardens often welcome Christmas trees as habitat enrichment or natural mulch.
 It’s a win-win situation that will make both your tree and others happy.

 Local farms will gladly take them from you for their animals to enjoy!
-I know our sheep loved to nibble on the old pine trees after the holiday seasons.
+I know our sheep loved to nibble on the old pine trees after the holiday season.

 Planting Your Christmas Tree: Why Say, “Goodbye”?